mihailistov/mihailistov.ca/_posts/2023-02-21-creating-this-website.md

 `gem install --local jekyll-bear-theme-0.1.3/jekyll-bear-theme-0.1.3.gem`

-Running `bundle install` shows a success, we now have jekyll version 3.9.3 installed alongside the `jekyll-bear-theme` gem, finally, we install the `github-pages` gem and test that the theme places nicely, which it does.
+Running `bundle install` shows a success, we now have jekyll version 3.9.3 installed alongside the `jekyll-bear-theme` gem, finally, we install the `github-pages` gem and test locally that the theme places nicely, which it does.
 Awesome sauce!

 ### Github Pages